tailwindlabs/designing-with-tailwindcss/04-building-a-dropdown-menu/01-styling-the-basic-dropdown-elements/README.md

-# 3.3 Making the Navbar Responsive
+# 4.1 Styling the Basic Dropdown Elements

 This lesson is built as a simple [Vue CLI](https://cli.vuejs.org/) app to better represent how a real-world project might be set up.